What is nocturnal enuresis or nighttime bedwetting?

 - Drink more liquids during daytime.
 Let your teen drink more liquids during the daytime, such as school hours.
 This will limit the liquid intake at night and just prior to going to bed, which could result in lesser bedwetting accidents.
 If he/she is thirsty you must let them drink water.

 - Remove the odors and stain from your bed.
 Sleeping on a bed that smells of urine is nothing but hard.
-Choosing the right stain remover would help your teen sleep more comfortably.
+Choosing the right urine & mattress stain removers would help your teen sleep more comfortably.
 So it’s advisable to get a stain remover that solves the purpose.

 - Consider using a bedwetting alarm designed for Teenagers.
 Bedwetting alarm is a device that wakes up a child with volume and vibration, similar to a gentle tap upon detecting urine.
 Some of these bedwetting alarms or enuresis alarms have settings for both deep sleepers and regular sleepers.
 When using an alarm continuously for a few weeks your teen will wake up sooner and sooner and finally beat the alarm and achieve dryness permanently.